 However, recent gentrification threatens Chinatown’s food industry, as local restaurants and businesses are being taken down one by one.
 One such restaurant, family-owned noodle and rice store Fong Inn Too, has just been closed down forever, having been recently sold for $2.7 million in order to be replaced by “a new breed of uptown-style restaurants where few Chinese faces are seen.”
 Chinatown is known for its restaurants and food culture, being the part of Manhattan that “so readily offers better food for less money.”
 Now, however, gentrification is beginning to strip this community of its roots.
 It is replacing the local businesses with modern restaurants that are not run by local residents.

 As gentrification continues to take over Chinatown, the question still remains: Is the transformation of Chinatown a good or bad thing?
 Chinatown is not the only part of New York City that is being affected by gentrification.
 This issue expands to all of New York City, as gentrification is occurring in Harlem, Chelsea, Brooklyn, the rest of the Lower East Side, and more.
 Each of these places has its own character and culture that make up its identity, yet their identities are ultimately being lost in the midst of luxury condominiums, high-rises, and organic food markets.
-Is this the cost that must be paid for more job opportunities and better schools for the residents of these gentrifying communities?
+Is this the cost that must be paid in order to “improve” the livelihood of a community?